 After sowing some more salad seeds, it was time to get stuck into some larger-scale planting with the Moveable Garden.

 This is such a great concept.
 The generous, deep planter has built-in wheels that allow you to move it around, so you can easily experiment with where it looks good, or move it to catch the sun at different times of day.
 It retails at around £49.99 and as with the Grow Table, the vented lid is sold separately.
 The size makes it ideal for growing larger crops that need a deeper root run; we’ve chosen chantenay carrots, rainbow beetroot and dwarf french beans.

 I’ve written before about how easy it is to grow potatoes in bags, and while a bag is a perfectly good option, it doesn’t look very nice.
 The Green Basics Potato Pot, RRP £11.99, is a stylish alternative that also has a rather nifty design feature: there’s an inner section with gaps in, which you can lift out to check on the progress of your crop.
 Clever!

 You only need a couple of seed potatoes for a pot this size.
 We’ve gone for a variety called ‘Shetland Black’; you can see from the picture that they look deceptively normal right now, but they produce spuds that have purple skins and a purple ring inside.
 A great fun one for kids to grow.

 As you can see, we’ve been quite busy getting our latest grow-your-own project off the ground!
 The Elho products have proved to be really good quality with lots of practical features, and they look great too.
 It’s been just over a week since we planted all our seeds, and we’ve already got lots of lovely seedlings which are looking nice and healthy!

 For more inspiration on vegetable gardening for beginners you might like to take a look at these posts:

-You could also browse these Pinterest boards for ideas:
+You could also browse my Grow Your Own Pinterest board for ideas.